kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 Now that you've loaded the data, you can use it to train a machine learning model and predict customer churn.
 You'll train a model using the Scikit-Learn library and track the model with MLflow.

-1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it:
+1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
+If the **+ Code** icon isn't visible, hover below the cell to make it appear.:

     ```python
    from sklearn.model_selection import train_test_split